1lent/1lent/README.md

 - 🤝 I’m looking for help with **nothing atm!**

-- 👨‍💻 All of my projects are available at [https://pika.rip/1lent](https://pika.rip/1lent)
+- 👨‍💻 All of my projects are available at [Coming Soon](https://pika.rip/1lent)

 - 📫 How to reach me **bobjefferson1234555@outlook.com**